Facebook Ads Insights Tool

 Introduction

-CPM in the United States ran consistently above the global Facebook Ads benchmarks across the past year, showing a classic late-year lift, a pronounced Q1 trough, and a steady mid-year plateau.
-The story is one of higher country-specific ad costs with slightly sharper swings than the global composite—peaking in November, easing in December, and rebuilding through spring before a firm Q4 climb.
+Headline: United States CPMs ran above the global benchmark through 2025–2026, with a pronounced November spike and a soft trough into mid‑2026.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for all industries in the United States compared to the global benchmark.
+This analysis explores ad performance trends for All industries in the United States compared to the global benchmark.

 The story in the data